Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Ground state properties

 \subsubsection{Extended TFA}

-As shown in the energy-level densities, the conventional 3DTFA should not be applied to the super-anisotropic systems owing to the QLD shell-structures.
-We here introduce a new approach to develop TFA to the super-anisotropic systems.
+As shown in the energy-level densities described above, the conventional 3DTFA should not be applied to the highly-anisotropic systems because of the QLD structures.
+Here we introduce another approach to develop TFA to the highly-anisotropic systems.

-In order to take into account the QLD shell-structures, we smooth the Wigner function in Eq.~(\ref{Eq-48}) only for the $c$-direction in the oblate deformed potentials and for the $z$-direction in the prolate deformed potentials:
+In order to deal with the QLD structures, we smooth the Wigner function $f(\vec{r}, \vec{p})$ in eq.~(\ref{Eq-48}) only for the $c$-direction in the oblate deformed gases and only for the $z$-direction in the prolate deformed gases.
+Then we obtain